Unity-Technologies/Robotics-Nav2-SLAM-Example/readmes/unity_viz.md

     ![](images/viz_occupancygrids.png)

 - Once again, enter Play mode.

-In the HUD's Topics window, toggle on the `Viz` for `/global_costmap/costmap` now.
+    In the HUD's Topics window, toggle on the `3D` for `/global_costmap/costmap` now.

 You should now see the two maps updating in realtime!
 As you send goal poses to Turtlebot, the occupancy grid drawings should now update as expected.